AkadioInc/firefly/README.md

 2. Sign into Kita Lab (<https://hdflab.hdfgroup.org>) using your account credentials
 3. Once signed in, open a terminal ("File|New Launcher", select "Terminal") and clone the repo: `$ git clone https://github.com/AkadioInc/firefly`
 4. Also from the terminal, you can run queries such as those given in (docs/Firefly_domain_query_examples.md) and see listings of HSDS files that meet the given criteria
-5. In the JupyterLab browser, select firefly/notebooks/FlightCollection.ipynb or firefly/notebooks/FlightSegment.ipynb, and step through the examples of using the Firefly Python package.
+5. In the JupyterLab browser, select firefly/notebooks/FlightCollection.ipynb or firefly/notebooks/FlightSegment.ipynb, and step through the examples of using the FIREfly Python package.
 If you are new to JupyterLab, this is a good guide: <https://www.dataquest.io/blog/jupyter-notebook-tutorial/>
-6. The Firefly browser is avaible from "Experimental/FIREfly Browser".
+6. The FIREfly browser is avaible from "Experimental/FIREfly Browser".
 Use the query widget to set attributes and see the resulting list of files that meet the given contstraints

 Installation
 ------------

-Firefly has been setup on AWS and can be access via the Kitalab shared environment (see <https://www.hdfgroup.org/hdfkitalab/>).
-Firefly can be installed with other cloud providers or in an on-prem datacenter, but this has not been verified.
+FIREfly has been setup on AWS and can be access via the Kitalab shared environment (see <https://www.hdfgroup.org/hdfkitalab/>).
+FIREfly can be installed with other cloud providers or in an on-prem datacenter, but this has not been verified.

 Prequisites for FireFly are JupyterLab on a Kubernetes cluster and HSDS (Highly Scalable Data Server).
 See: <https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html> for steps to setup Kubernetes and the JupyterLab environment.